 This section highlights some of the questions seniors have regarding the latest scams, identity theft, taxes, Medicare, Social Security, Senior Support Services, and other topics.

-Answer: YES, the Social Security Administration recently announced a 3.2% increase in benefits due to the 2024 Cost of Living Adjustment (“COLA).
-This will be reflected on 2024 Social Security benefits.
-This boosts the average retiree's monthly payout (average = $1,733 in 2023) by approximately $55.
+Answer: YES, the Social Security Administration (“SSA”) announced a 3.2% increase in benefits due to the 2024 Cost of Living Adjustment (“COLA).
+This was reflected on your 2024 Social Security benefits.
+This boosted the average retiree's monthly payout (average = $1,733 in 2023) by approximately $55.
 This increase compares to the 8.7% cost of living increase in 2023 and a 5.9% increase in 2022.
+The SSA is scheduled to announce the 2025 COLA in mid-October 2024.
+It is estimated to be in the 2.5% range.

 Question: When should I receive all my 2024 Income Tax Forms?